werckme/werckmeister/manual.md

 ## Write Melodies
 #### Notes
-The syntax is loosely inspired by the [lilypond](http://lilypond.org) notaion syntax.
+The syntax is loosely inspired by the [lilypond](http://lilypond.org) notation syntax.
 A note is just a letter followed by a number for its duration.

-If a note has no duration, the last given duration will be used.
+*If a note has no duration, the last given duration will be used.*

 ```
 c4 d e8 f
 ```

-<br>*c and d will be played as quarter, e and f as eight notes*
+<br>*c and d will be played as quarter notes, e and f as eighth notes*

 the end of a bar is marked by a pipe: `|`